…and became partaker with them of the rich root of the olive tree

 Grafted Branches

-Context - Does it Really Matter?
 By Drew & Deborah McKenna

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aliquam tincidunt lorem enim, eget fringilla turpis congue vitae.
 Phasellus aliquam nisi ut lorem vestibulum eleifend.
 Nulla ut arcu non nisi congue venenatis vitae ut ante.
 Nam iaculis sem nec ultrices dapibus.
 Phasellus eu ultrices turpis.
 Vivamus non mollis lacus, non ullamcorper nisl.
 Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
 Phasellus sit amet scelerisque ipsum.
 Morbi nulla dolor, adipiscing non convallis rhoncus, ornare sed risus.